AlGepe/OmniSnippets_JS/docs/c2c/betterConditions.rst

 Stealthy conditions (Implicit conditions to avoid errors)
 ---------------------------------------------------------

 But what if the ternary operator is still too long or too redundant?
-Then we are in luck thanks to javascripts implicit conditions.
+Then we are in luck thanks to javascript's implicit conditions.
 Let's take a look at the common situation in which we want to know the value of a variable inside of :ref:`onResult<onResult>` and make sure it is not ``undefined`` but we don't want it as a trigger.

 Maybe the calculations can be carrier out if the variable is ``undefined`` by simply assuming it has a value (for example `0`).
 Typically you could use ``if`` statements like this: